MEET

 Chief Operating Officer

 Jay is a student at Harvard University studying Economics and Global Health.
-He is passionate about expanding access to healthcare community by community, with a focus on healthcare management and operational efficiency.
-His experience includes serving as a student manager for a nonprofit clinic, conducting mental health research to improve counseling services in his school district, and competing internationally through Model UN.
-In high school, Jay served as a youth representative for his city and school district.
+He is passionate about expanding healthcare access community by community, with a focus on healthcare management and operational efficiency.
+His experience includes serving as a student manager for a nonprofit clinic, conducting mental health research to improve counseling services in his school district, competing internationally through Model UN, and serving as a youth representative for his city and school district.

 Executive TEAM